janet-lang/janet/README.md

 I don't want to freeze features prematurely.
 You can look in the examples directory, the test directory, or the file `src/compiler/boot.dst` to get a sense of what dst code looks like.

-For syntax highlightinh, there is some preliminary vim syntax highlighting in [dst.vim](https://github.com/bakpakin/dst.vim).
+For syntax highlighting, there is some preliminary vim syntax highlighting in [dst.vim](https://github.com/bakpakin/dst.vim).
-Generic lisp synatx highlighting should provide good results, however.
+Generic lisp syntax highlighting should provide good results, however.

 ## Features